Accreditation Services terms and conditions

 The first stage of the process is for the applicant to submit a document outlining their appeal to the CII.

-The appeal will be reviewed by the CII Accreditation Panel and the appeal decision will be reported to the applicant within five working days of the Accreditation Panel meeting.
+The appeal will be reviewed by a sub panel of the CII Education and Learning Committee (ELC) and the appeal decision will be reported to the applicant within five working days of the ELC panel meeting.

 Should you have any complaints regarding CII accreditation please contact the CII Customer Service to register your complaint at: